pocc/tshark.dev/content/packetcraft/lua_scripts.md

 ## Metaprogramming

-There are two libraries I came across that are more metaprogramming that lua dissectiors:
+There are two libraries I came across that are more metaprogramming that lua dissectors:

 * [kaitai-to-wireshark](https://github.com/joushx/kaitai-to-wireshark): Convert a [Kaitai struct](https://github.com/kaitai-io/kaitai_struct) binary file description to a Lua Plugin.
 Only some elements are supported.
 * [pyreshark](https://github.com/ashdnazg/pyreshark): Use Python instead of Lua to communicate with Wireshark.
 Limited to Python 2.6/ 2.7.